Rockies vs. Brewers Player Props Betting Odds

 |6

-- Cron enters this game looking to extend his three-game hit streak.
-In his last five games he is hitting .227 with two doubles, a home run and six RBI.
+- Diaz takes a three-game streak with at least one hit into this contest.
+In his last five games he is hitting .333 with a double, a home run, three walks and two RBI.

 |Opponent